All Episodes

 Back with more after this.

-Judge John Roberts still doing a fabulous job.
+Judge John Roberts, still doing a fabulous job.

-It's been an hour and a half so far, still doing a fabulous job.
+It's been an hour and a half so far.

-Hasn't said a word, but looks more concerned and interested than any nominee I can recall in uh in my life, folks, as he listens to these blowhards, tell him uh, you know, what he's got to do and what they think of just I'm a little down on Congress.
+Hasn't said a word, but looks more concerned and interested than any nominee I can recall in my life, folks, as he listens to these blowhards tell him what he's got to do and what they think.

-I really b pass buck artists extraordinaire, take responsibility for nothing, act as grand inquisitors, get the uh the power and the right to go destroy other people's lives.
+Get the power and the right to go destroy other people's lives.

 I'm just down on Congress.